Selltowitz/p4/VM_Exercices/01_Simple_Clone/README.md

 ## Introduction

 This P4 program uses the Cloning mechanism of P4.
 Every ingress = Port1 packet is cloned to Port3.
+Only ingress cloning is used.

+- Forwarding as in "00_Hello_World".
+- Clone-Session IDs hard-coded in p4 file (-> static cloning to Port3)
+- Cloning to Port3 is coded in 'pod-topo/s1-commands.txt'
+-> Clone-Session-ID = 100, Egress-Port = 3

 ## Network Topology